Skip to content

 Victoria Park

 A gem of the Port Hills is Victoria Park – a vast parkland boasting panoramic views over the city, the Southern Alps and the coast.
-With an epic picnic spot, several bush walks and a dog park for your furry friends, what’s not to love?
+With lovely picnic spots, several bush walks and a dog park for your furry friends, what’s not to love?

 People biking and walking dogs in Bottle Lake Forest